dart-lang/language/accepted/future-releases/small-features-21Q1/implementation-plan.md

 ### VS Code and Github grammar

-Update the (syntax highlighting grammar)[https://github.com/dart-lang/dart-syntax-highlight] to support the control flow syntax.
+Update the (syntax highlighting grammar)[https://github.com/dart-lang/dart-syntax-highlight] to support the new syntax.

 ### VM